The Future of Arizona Democracy

 About the Arizona Junior Fellows program

-The Arizona Junior Fellows Program was founded by Eileen I. Klein, who is the 35th treasurer of Arizona, former chief of staff to Governor Janice K. Brewer, and president emerita of the Arizona Board of Regents.
+The Arizona Junior Fellows Program was founded by Eileen I. Klein, who is the 35th treasurer of the State of Arizona, former chief of staff to Governor Janice K. Brewer, and president emerita of the Arizona Board of Regents.
 Klein is the advisor to the program.
+It is a program of the Arizona Chamber Foundation, and is dedicated to forging the next generation of Arizona leaders.
+You can find their website here.

 Watch our first event in the series, hosted in the spring of 2021: